gotroy/gotroy.github.io/_posts/2015-03-16-process-get-driver-license.md

 - NOTE: You must have 160 days left on your I-20 to get Driver's License or to renew it.

+- Bofore go to test, you can practise at [Practise Site]

 [U.S. Customs and Border Protection]: http://www.cbp.gov/travel/international-visitors/i-94-instructions

 ---